 755 E Flamingo Rd, Las Vegas, NV 89119, map

 We never knew Nevada played a huge role in atomic bombs.
 You can learn all about it at the National Atomic Testing Museum.
-This museum is an affiliate partner of the Smithsonian Institution, one of only 27 national museums in the nation.
+This museum is an affiliate partner of the Smithsonian Institution, one of only 27 national museums nationwide.

 The museum is 8,000 square feet and has some of the rarest artifacts related to the US atomic testing program.
-Some of the highlights include an original bombshell built for the Trinity gadget, the largest collection of survey meters, and a piece of the Berlin Wall.
+Some highlights include an original bombshell built for the Trinity gadget, the most extensive collection of survey meters, and a piece of the Berlin Wall.

 Local Tip: Don’t miss the Ground Zero Theater.
 It simulates an above-ground test.
 Pretty eerie.

 770 Las Vegas Blvd N, Las Vegas, NV 89101, map

 You’ve probably seen photos of the Neon Museum on Instagram.
 It is home to old vintage neon signs, also known as the Neon Boneyard, where neon signs go to die OR have a second life.
 The museum focuses on collecting, preserving, studying, and exhibiting iconic Las Vegas signs, and it’s cool to see all of them in one spot.
 It is a dying art, after all.

 There are different types of tours depending on what you want to do.
 Just be sure you read all the rules!